Every application must have an

-- It describes the components of the application — the activities,
+- It describes the components of the application, which include the activities,

-services, broadcast receivers, and content providers that the application is
+services, broadcast receivers, and content providers that compose the application.

-composed of.
-It names the classes that implement each of the components and
+It also names the classes that implement each of the components and

-Intentmessages they can handle).
-These declarations let the Android system know what the components are and under what conditions they can be launched.
+Intentmessages that they can handle.
+These declarations inform the Android system of the components and the conditions in which they can be launched.

-- It determines which processes will host application components.
+- It determines the processes that host the application components.

 - It lists the

-Instrumentationclasses that provide profiling and other information as the application is running.
-These declarations are present in the manifest only while the application is being developed and tested; they're removed before the application is published.
+Instrumentationclasses that provide profiling and other information as the application runs.
+These declarations are present in the manifest only while the application is being developed and are removed before the application is published.

 - It declares the minimum level of the Android API that the application requires.

 - It lists the libraries that the application must be linked against.